2023 Solar Incentives Guide for Holyoke, MA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are usually handled by your state government.
-Once your solar panel system meets the threshold (typically a small amount of energy production), you are eligible to receive SRECs that can be sold to your utility company or other buyers.
-The money you make from the sale is generally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives might be available to you if your solar system produces more than a specified (typically small) amount of electricity.
+These types of incentives are normally handled at the state level.
+You can sell any SRECs you have to your utility company or other buyers, and the money you make is typically considered part of your taxable income.

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now titled the Clean Energy Credit.
-With the new provisions, solar installation projects started after January 1, 2022 and completed by the end of 2032 may be eligible for a 30% tax credit.
-The amount of the credit will then decrease slightly each year until the current Clean Energy Credit expires in 2035.
-The expansion also makes it easier to get credit for energy storage systems, beginning in 2023.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now dubbed the Clean Energy Credit.
+The Clean Energy Credit re-raises the credit up to 30% for solar installations undertaken between January 1, 2022 and December 31, 2032.
+After 2032, the percentage will decrease slightly each year until the program expires in 2035.
+The program expansion also makes it easier to get credit for energy storage systems, starting in 2023.

 State & Local Solar Incentives